livecomsjournal/livecomsjournal.github.io/_author_instructions/06_lessons_learned.md

 ## Additional factors considered in review of "lessons learned" documents
 Reviewers will consider the following factors in reviewing "lessons learned" document.
 * Is the motivation for the approach clearly described and reasonable given existing literature?
+* Are the "lessons" provided likely to be of value to a significant number of researchers?
 * Is the procedure used fully described (and derived mathematically if appropriate) to enable a reader to reproduce the results?
 * Are any needed supported files provided?
 * Has data analysis been performed in conformance with best practices?